Budapest Local City Tips And Events

 Enjoy either an organ or a string concert in St. Stephen’s Basilica, one of the most beautiful buildings in the entire country.
 It is such a different experience but it is something which is worth living.
 Let yourself get into the atmosphere.

-Jewish Cultural Festival, September 3 - 11
+Jewish Cultural Festival, September 3 - 12

 If you looked into the most famous landmarks of Budapest, you probably read about the Dohány Street Synagogue, which is one of the largest in the world.
 It seats 3000 people, which makes it also a prime Budapest concert venue.
 To make the most of your visit, the Jewish Cultural Festival is the best opportunity to catch a concert.
-The festival presents culture and Jewish traditions, of thousands years, by theater plays, dance, etc… In spite of its being tradition preserving festival, its organizers renew, every year, the repertoire.
-The Dohány Street Synagogue is between Astoria and Deák Ferenc tér on the red (#2) subway line.
-Once known as the entrance of the old Jewish quarter, nowadays the inner part of the seventh district right behind it is the notorious PARTY DISTRICT you might have heard about in passing.

-Budapest Wine Festival, September 7-10
+Budapest Wine Festival, September 12-15

-Budapest Half Marathon, September 10
+Budapest Half Marathon, September 8

-International Book Festival, September 28 - October 1
+International Book Festival, September 26-29